annnhuang/annnhuang.github.io/_projects/proj_loopar.md

 ---
 layout: project
 title: 'Enhancing safety in autonomous vehicles'
-caption: A large-scale virtual reality experiment investigating the impact of auditory and visual warning signals on driver behavior and situational awareness
+caption: A large-scale virtual reality study investigating the impact multimodal warning signals on driver behavior in highly automated vehicles
 description: >
-   Our findings showed that different warning signals (auditory vs. visual-auditory) in highly automated vehicles improve driver attention and safety
+   We found that different warning signals (auditory vs. visual-auditory) in highly automated vehicles improve driver attention and safety (photo by XR Expo on Unsplash).

 date: 10 September 2024
 image: